 - Kind of packaging used such as cartons, drums, pallets, etc.

-- An accompanied note if a hazardous material is being shipped.
+- A note, if a hazardous material is being shipped.

 - Items’ description, including the common name and the material of which it is made of.